yariv/InferRPC/README.md

 # Usage

-To implement an API client and/or server using SolidRPC, you typically start by implementing a static data structure describing the schema.
-SolidRPC uses type inference to infer the request/response types from this data structured.
+To implement an API client and/or server using StaticRPC, you typically start by implementing a static data structure describing the schema.
+StaticRPC uses type inference to infer the request/response types from this data structured.

-SolidRPC schemas are TypeScript dictionaries mapping method names to request and response schema.
+StaticRPC schemas are TypeScript dictionaries mapping method names to request and response schema.

 In TypeScript, a schema is a data structure that adheres to the following type signature: